Here’s an overview of the main factors that impacted the zinc market in H1 2022, and what’s ahead for the rest of the year.

 At the end of last year, analysts were expecting zinc to remain high throughout the first months of the new year, and the base metal lived up to expectations.

 Price performance of zinc in H2 2022

 Chart via London Metal Exchange

 Zinc prices hit their highest level of the year on April 19, trading at US$4,498.50 — a more than 24 percent jump since the beginning of 2022.

-“Zinc prices were stronger in the first half of 2022 than we expected at the start of the year, mainly due to the impact of Russia’s invasion of Ukraine on energy prices and zinc prices,” Helen O’Cleary of CRU Group said.
+“Zinc prices were stronger in the first half of 2022 than we expected at the start of the year, mainly due to the impact of Russia’s invasion of Ukraine on energy prices and zinc prices,” Helen O’Cleary of CRU Group told the Investing News Network.

-High power costs in Europe impacted the space since last year, but the energy crisis deepened in 2022 on the back of the Russia-Ukraine war, which led to more smelters cutting back on production, increasing fears of tight supply.
+High power costs in Europe had already been impacting the space since last year, but the energy crisis deepened in 2022 on the back of the Russia-Ukraine war, which led to more smelters cutting back on production, increasing fears of tight supply.

 All these factors paired with volatility hitting the markets and a US dollar on the rise put pressure on the base metal as the year progressed, ending the first half of 2022 trading at US$3,157 — down around 12 percent.